Mikoyan-Gurevich MiG-17: Operational history

 MiG-17s were designed to intercept straight-and-level-flying enemy bombers, not for dogfighting with other fighters.
 This subsonic (Mach .93) fighter was effective against slower (Mach .6-.8), heavily loaded U.S. fighter-bombers, as well as the mainstay American strategic bombers during the MiG-17's development cycle (such as the Boeing B-50 Superfortress or Convair B-36 Peacemaker, which were both still powered by piston engines).
 It was not however able to intercept the new generation of British jet bombers such as the Avro Vulcan and Handley Page Victor, which could both fly higher.
 The USAF's introduction of strategic bombers capable of supersonic dash speeds such as the Convair B-58 Hustler and General Dynamics FB-111 rendered the MiG-17 obsolete in front-line PVO service, and they were supplanted by supersonic interceptors such as the MiG-21 and MiG-23.

 MiG-17s were not available for the Korean War, but saw combat for the first time over the Straits of Taiwan when the Communist PRC MiG-17s clashed with the Republic of China (ROC, Nationalist China) F-86 Sabres in 1958.

-MiG-17s downed a spy aircraft in the 1958 C-130 shootdown incident over Armenia, with 17 casualties.
+Twenty countries flew MiG-17s and it became a standard fighter in all Warsaw Pact countries in the late 1950s and early 1960s.
+They were also bought by many other countries, mainly in Africa and Asia, that were neutrally aligned or allied with the USSR.
+The MiG-17 still flies today in the air forces of Democratic Republic of the Congo, Guinea, Mali, Madagascar, Sudan, and Tanzania, and by extension through the Shenyang J-5, North Korea.
+JJ-5s trainers are still in limited use in China as well.